 Spring Parker Accelerating Health Care Performance

-Featured Guest: Mark Cushing
+Featured Guest: Mark Cushing, JD

 What he does: Mark is the Founder & CEO of Animal Policy Group and a long-time political strategist, government regulatory advisor, corporate executive and former litigator.
 Mark focuses his advocacy practice on providing high-level strategic advice and services to clients with needs at any level of government, and key trade/industry associations in the U.S., Canada, and Mexico.
 Mark specializes in animal health, animal welfare, veterinary and veterinary educational issues and accreditation, developing a cutting-edge practice across these sectors.
 He currently leads several industry coalitions and initiatives, and has guided successful accreditations for a growing list of veterinary colleges, and is co-founder of the Veterinary Virtual Care Association.
 Mark is also a published author and frequent speaker at veterinary medicine and other animal policy-related conferences.